auwsome/Commands/README.md

 # Commands
-Any command from any system
+Any command for any system